bstr9/bstr9.github.io/_posts/2022-06-08-code-complete(1).md

 9. Integrating software components that wre created separately.
 10. Tuning code to make if faster and use fewer resources.

-Imoriving software quality and developer productivity is important.
+Imporiving software quality and developer productivity is important.

 阅读的几个关注点：
 1. Construction is a large part of software development.
 Construction typically takes 30 to 80 percent of the total time spent on a project.